TheRealAnonymous008/quartz/content/details/creativity/architecture/Christopher Alexander/Pattern Structure.md

 		* It is painstaking because it demands paying attention to these feelings
 		* From an empirical perspective, this ties to using qualitative methods on top of quantitative methods.
 		* *At its core, this method relies on testing for the presence of [[The Nameless Quality]].
 We feel the system-ness of the system.*

+* Patterns have a recursive structure -- they exist within patterns and they contain patterns .
+	* Pattern $A$ that exists within a larger pattern language is anchored and reinforced by the other patterns within that language.
+	* *Patterns must not consist of too many smaller patterns*.
+It is harder to reify patterns that are too complex.

 # Links
 * [[The Timeless Way of Building by Christopher Alexander]] - Ch.
 14, 15, 16, 17